TN 13 (10-24)

 • The date the claimant attained age 22 title II childhood disability benefit (CDB).

-4. The SSA-3368-BK Disability Report – Adult
+4. The SSA-3368-BK (Disability Report – Adult)

-The SSA-3368-BK contains the following vocational evidence:
+The SSA-3368-BK contains the following vocational information:

-• Work activity
+• Work experience, and

-5. The SSA-3369-BK Work History Report
+5. The SSA-3369-BK (Work History Report)

-6. Medical and nonmedical sources
+6. Medical and Non-medical sources

 7. Queries as a source of vocational evidence

-For additional information on resolving insufficient vocational evidence using a Detail Earnings Query (DEQY) or a Summary Earnings Query (SEQY), see DI 22515.020B.
+For additional information on resolving insufficient vocational evidence using a DEQY or a SEQY follow DI 22515.020B.

 To Link to this section - Use this URL: